 Approaching Cabo Pulmo, you will descend down a large steep hill with a beautiful vista of the bay.
 Cabo Pulmo has no street names, so landmarks are key to navigating.

 One word about the electricity.
 It is driven by solar power.
-So, please turn off the lights when you exit a room or leave the house for the evening.
+So, please turn off the lights, and fans if applicable, when you exit a room or leave the house for the evening.
 If you feel you need to leave a light on, please use one of the energy efficient lights.
 This practice will ensure you will always have electricity.

 You will find a local guide to restaurants, beaches, etc. and some house information when you arrive at the house.